tdda/tdda/doc/source/gentest.md

 The key assumption Gentest makes is that the code you give it is running correctly when you run the [`tdda gentest`](cli.md#tdda-gentest) command.
-The tests Gentest creates don't really test that code is *correct*;
+The tests Gentest creates don’t really test that code is *correct*;
-merely that its behaviour is consistent and doesn't generate error states.
+merely that its behaviour is consistent and doesn’t generate error states.
 This is what we mean when we talk about *reference tests*: test that processes with known, believed correct *reference* outputs continue to operate as expected.

-"Consistent" doesn't need to mean *identical every time*.
+“Consistent” doesn’t need to mean *identical every time*.
 Gentest runs code more than once, and tries to cater for variations it sees and things that look like non-portable aspects of your environment.